 Latest Scam The IRS will not call you without sending a letter first.
 They will not ask for immediate payment nor will they ask for certain payment method (like pre-paid cards.)
 They do not threten you or use other law enforcement agencies.
 They have their own enforcement officers.
 You can report "IRS" related scams to their webpage

 Burglaries: Beginning March 1st, criminals will shift from home burglaries to auto break-ins.
 They average 29 a day during tourist season.
 66% of these involve unlocked vehicles or windows left open.
 Be particularly wary at the dog parks.
 One is located near The Market Common. on Mallard Lake Drive in Seagate Village, directly behind Food Lion.
-This 11-acre outdoor dog park attracts burglaries every year due to the fact that peoplefeel safe qand leave their cars nlocked and/or the windows are left open in warm weather.
+This 11-acre outdoor dog park attracts burglaries every year due to the fact that peoplefeel safe and leave their cars unocked and/or the windows are left open in warm weather.

 Credit freeze on your Soclai Securitynumber is recommended.
 Visit Clark Howard for more information.

 The most common crime (especially March through September) is car break-ins.
-Always lock your car and remove anything of value from your car and check to be sure it is locked before you walk away.
+Always remove anything of value from your car and check to be sure it is locked before you walk away.
 Beach access parking areas in the Avenues (specifically at N. 67th, 64th, 48th and 34th) are recurring targets.

-Crime Prevention: Always lock your car Do not leave valuable items, or guns, in plain view.
+Crime Prevention: Alwqays lock your car.
+Do not leave valuable items, or guns, in plain view.
 If you notice something (or someone) that seems out of place, use your cell phonetake pictures of the license plate and report suspicious people and activities to the police.
 843-918-1382.

 Crime Q & A, provided by the Myrtle Beach Message Board, Administrators Leo, Mike, and myself (Patricia Blackstock.)